SAIKIRANN226/AWS_DevOps_Notes/Terraform/Overview.md

 - Select any of the Private subnet/Routes/Edit routes/Add route (Destination = 0.0.0.0/0, Target = NAT
   gateway, then select default one in dropdown under Target section only)
 - When you create a NAT gateway, aws will create instance in the background, We dont have access to that instance, this instance IP is dynamic, whenever you off and on.
-- So create ElasticIP for this instance first and then create NAT Gateway.
+So create ElasticIP for this instance first and then create NAT Gateway.
 - NAT and ElasticIP is chargeable, so delete after practice.
-- Can we get StaticIP for this instance ? yes we can get but it is very costly thing.
+- Can we get StaticIP for this instance ?
+YES! we can get but it is very costly thing.
 - Even your home PublicIP is Dynamic.
 If you want StaticIP, you need to pay money to ISP provider.
-- What is VPC peering ? and what is the condition to create VPC peering connection ?
+- What is VPC peering and what is the condition to create VPC peering connection ?
 - Create a VPC peering connection between "Roboshop_VPC & Default_VPC"
 - So let us take "Requestor VPC = Roboshop VPC ; Acceptor VPC = Default VPC".
 - Accept request in the same account and then add routes in VPC.
-- Try to add routes in main route table, because it is the default route table which is created automatically   created after vpc is created to communicate between subnets, if not reflecting, then add explicitly ?
+- Try to add routes in main route table, because it is the default route table which is created automatically   to communicate between the subnets, if not reflecting, then add explicitly ?
 - If you want only one (or) two Private subnets wants to connect to the vpc peering main road then you can add in those two route tables only.
 - You need to add from the other side also not just one side.
 This is nothing but routes in VPC.